lieszkol/november-gallery/README.md

 `tilesLayout` | Tile Layout | Only applicable if the *Gallery Layout* is set to "Tiles"; possible values are:<br><small>- `default` / Default (use the default gallery layout set on the plugin settings page)<br>- `gallery_tiles_columns` / Columns<br>- `gallery_tiles_justified` / Justified<br>- `gallery_tiles_nested` /  Nested<br>- `gallery_tiles_grid` / Grid</small>
 `combinedLayout` | Thumbnails Layout | Only applicable if the *Gallery Layout* is set to "Combined"; possible values are:<br><small>- `default` / Default (use the default thumbnails layout set on the plugin settings page)<br>- `gallery_combined_default` / Normal (default)<br>- `gallery_combined_compact` / Compact<br>- `gallery_combined_grid` /  Grid</small>
 `additional_gallery_options` | Script options | Additional JS options that you want passed onto the UniteGallery script, for example: `theme_panel_position: "bottom"`
+`image_resizer_width` | Thumbnail Width | Width of the generated thumbnail; Leave empty or set to 0 to only constrain the image by height; leave both width and height empty to fall back on the values set on the backend plugin configuration page
+`image_resizer_height` | Thumbnail Height | Height of the generated thumbnail; Leave empty or set to 0 to only constrain the image by height; leave both width and height empty to fall back on the values set on the backend plugin configuration page
+`image_resizer_mode` | Thumbnail Mode |

 For an explanation of page propreties, see [Component: Image List Only](#component-image-list-only).
 For a more in-depth explanation as well as examples, see [The NovemberGallery Manual](https://its.zensoft.hu/books/november-gallery-for-octobercms)